Back to top

 1. JFace Table Viewer

 1.1.
-TableViewer
+Using the JFace TableViewer

 You can use the TableViewer class to create tables using the JFace framework.
-The SWT Table widget is wrapped into the TableViewer and can still be accessed to set its properties.
+This class wraps the Table widget and makes it simpler to use with a custom data model.
+The table widget can still be accessed to set its properties.

-// Define the TableViewer
+// define the TableViewer

 viewer = new TableViewer(parent, SWT.MULTI | SWT.H_SCROLL